-If you are adventurous and love beautiful scenery, Salem’s River 2 Ridge is the perfect event for you to try.
-Set right outside Portland, in the beautiful Willamette Valley, the River 2 Ridge runs from the river through gorgeous wine country and farmland to the beautiful greenery of Silver Falls State Park.
-If you’re up for a challenge, you’ll want to do the River 2 Ridge.
+If you are adventurous and love beautiful scenery, Salem’s River to Ridge is the perfect event for you to try.
+Set right outside Portland, in the beautiful Willamette Valley, the River 2 Ridge runs from the Willamette river through gorgeous wine country and farmland to the beautiful greenery of Silver Falls State Park.
+If you’re up for a challenge, you’ll want to do the River 2 Ridge relay.
 Think of it as a modified triathlon, and for anyone who doesn’t particularly like swimming, the paddling is a great alternative.
 This is a great way to experience the beauty that Oregon has to offer, all while getting a great workout!
-2017 was the first year Salem hosted the River 2 Ridge, and its back again in 2018!
+Salem has hosted the River 2 Ridge relay now for 2 consecutive years.

 What You'll Find in This Post

-The river 2 ridge was designed after the former City of Salem mayor Anna Peterson and Travel Salem CEO Angie Morries, went to Japan to participate in the Sea to Summit.
+The river 2 ridge relay was designed after the former City of Salem mayor Anna Peterson and Travel Salem CEO Angie Morries, went to Japan to participate in the Sea to Summit.
 The Sea to Summit includes kayaking, biking and then hiking up the mountain.
-Salem is the perfect location for these activities, so the River 2 Ridge was made.
-The river 2 ridge consists of a 6 mile paddle along the river, a 48 mile bike ride through the country side, and a 5.2 mile hike through Silver Falls to the finish line.
+Salem is the perfect location for these activities, so they formed the River 2 Ridge relay.
+The river 2 ridge consists of a 6 mile paddle along the Willamette River, a 41 mile bike ride through the country side, and a 5.2 mile run/hike through Silver Falls to the finish line.
 This race can be done individually or as a relay team.